-Ammonia a base compound used in chemical process industries to produce commercial chemical product.
-Produced in large scale from synthesis gas, that in-turn generated from natural gas, naphtha or fossil sources rich in hydrogen content.
+Ammonia a base compound used in chemical process industries to produce the commercial chemical product.
+Produced in large-scale from synthesis gas that in-turn generated from natural gas, naphtha or fossil sources rich in hydrogen content.

-Project on this concept helps to develop a system that uses biogas as a raw material.
-Methane content in biogas is about 60-70 percent approximately depending on the bio matter.
-Hydrogen can be obtained from methane by partial oxidation or auto thermal processes to generate synthesis gas containing carbon monoxide and hydrogen.
-Nitrogen supplied from air during the above process is sufficient in composition for ammonia reaction on a catalyst.
+Project on this concept helps to develop a system that uses biogas as a raw material and develop a supply chain link to waste treatment problems and fertilizer production.
+Methane content in biogas is about 60-70 percent approximately depending on the biomatter.
+Hydrogen can be obtained from methane by partial oxidation or auto-thermal processes to generate synthesis gas containing carbon monoxide and hydrogen.
+Nitrogen supplied from the air during the above process is sufficient in composition for ammonia reaction on a catalyst.
 However, carbon dioxide and carbon monoxide should be removed to maintain the feed ratios.

-Unit operation that may be used in the process sequence are:
+A unit operation that may be used in the process sequence of ammonia production from biogas:

-Bottle neck of the process can be identified at the syngas production and carbon dioxide recycling steps.
+The bottleneck of the process can be identified at the syngas production and carbon dioxide recycling steps.
 These two steps govern the heat requirement and CO2 emission from the process.
-By process simulation an optimistic method can be identified.
+By process simulation, an optimistic method can be identified.
 ASPEN plus or CHEMCAD are sophisticated and well equipped with simulation tools and packages.